 But right now fossil fuels still supply more than 80% of global energy.
 All the while, we’re releasing large amounts of carbon dioxide into the air that get trapped in our atmosphere through the greenhouse effect.
 Over time, this leads to global warming.
 To prevent catastrophic climate change and create a more sustainable future, we need to leverage renewable energies as much as possible.

 Luckily, artificial intelligence (AI) can help.
-AI simulates human decision-making by automatically adapting to new data.
+AI simulates human decision-making by automatically adapting to new energy data.
 Through advanced algorithms and machine learning, this digital transformation in energy can arrive at solutions that would otherwise require human intelligence.
-This can save countless hours in building, operating, and maintaining the renewable energy landscape.
+This can save countless hours in the building, operating, and maintaining the renewable energy landscape.